alexis-forbes/electron-react-vite-template/README.md

 - Document IPC/TCP contracts in `src/shared/types/`.

 This structure should scale well as you add more business logic, additional TCP connections, and database modules.

+---

+## Gotchas / troubleshooting

+- **Bootstrap stylesheet blocked by CSP**

+  - Symptom (in DevTools console):

+    > Loading the stylesheet 'https://cdn.jsdelivr.net/npm/bootstrap@5.3.8/dist/css/bootstrap.min.css' violates the following Content Security Policy directive: "style-src-elem 'self' 'unsafe-inline'".
+The action has been blocked.

+  - Cause:
+    - `index.html` included a `<link>` tag pointing to the Bootstrap CDN while the Content Security Policy only allowed styles from `self`.
+  - Fix / recommendation:
+    - Remove the external CDN `<link>` from `index.html` and rely on the npm package import in `src/renderer.tsx`:

+      ```ts
+      import "bootstrap/dist/css/bootstrap.min.css";
+      import "./renderer/styles/index.scss";
+      ```

+    - Keep CSP strict (`style-src 'self' 'unsafe-inline'`) so styles are loaded only from your bundled assets.

+- **`window.api` is undefined in the renderer**

+  - Symptoms:
+    - Runtime errors like:

+      > TypeError: Cannot read properties of undefined (reading 'dbDemo')

+      when calling `window.api.dbDemo.*` in React.
+    - `console.log(window.api)` prints `undefined`.
+  - Common causes:
+    - Opening `http://localhost:5173` directly in a normal browser tab (Chrome/Edge) instead of the Electron window.
+The preload script only runs in the Electron renderer, not in a plain browser.
+    - Preload failing to load (for example, a bad import in `src/preload.ts`) so `contextBridge.exposeInMainWorld("api", ...)` never executes.
+  - How to avoid / fix:
+    - For day-to-day dev, always interact with the app via `npm start`, which runs both Vite and Electron Forge.
+Use the Electron window that opens, not a separate browser tab, when testing `window.api` calls.
+    - If `window.api` is still undefined in the Electron window, check the DevTools console for preload errors like "Unable to load preload script" or "module not found" and fix those first.
+Once preload runs successfully, `window.api` will be defined as exposed in `src/preload.ts`.